Estimated reading time: 6 minutes

-We can all agree that there are not enough hours in the day and often wonder how the day gets by without being able to accomplishing more.
+We can all agree that there are not enough hours in the day, and we often wonder how the day gets by without being able to accomplish more.

-As church leaders and employees we know that our salary is paid through the tithes of others – making it even more important to manage the precious time that we have.
+As church leaders and employees, we know that our salary is paid through the tithes of others.
+This fact makes it even more important to manage our precious time.

-This can be particularly challenging because of the unique nature of a church and the unexpected member crisis that need to be dealt with.
+This can be particularly challenging because of the unique nature of a church and the unexpected member crisis that needs to be dealt with.

 8 Time Management Tips